jaisnan/rust-dev/doc/src/general-rules.md

 * Once the tool is approved, the participant needs to create a PR that creates a new action that runs the std library verification using the new tool, as well as an entry to the “Approved Tools” section of this book.
 * Once the PR is merged, the tool is considered integrated.
-* The contest repository will be updated periodically, which can impact the tool capacity to analyze the new version of the repository.
+* The repository will be updated periodically, which can impact the tool capacity to analyze the new version of the repository.
   I.e., the action may no longer pass after an update.
   This will not impact the approval status of the tool, however, new solutions that want to employ the tool may need to ensure the action is passing first.